After a Guilty Verdict – What happens if I Plead Guilty or I am Found Guilty

 Most criminal defense attorneys write blogs about their statistical successes by resolving cases without a conviction, and most attorneys spout off incredible records of success that, by any account, are simply impossible.
 Like most things, anyone can make up statistics or shape statistics to fit their own agenda.

-The attorneys at the Berry Law Firm are very successful at getting cases dismissed or hearing verdicts of “not guilty” either to a judge or a jury.
+The attorneys at the Berry Law: Criminal Defense and Personal Injury Lawyers are very successful at getting cases dismissed or hearing verdicts of “not guilty” either to a judge or a jury.
 Regardless, there are still times when a client must enter a plea of “guilty” or “no contest” to a criminal charge, and a good attorney prepares the client for that possibility and educates the client on things that can be done ahead of time to get a sentence of probation or simply a fine.

 The Probation Process